etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

  Now an example will be shown from the Etendo Mobile application:

- When you enter the Physical inventory window and select a record, you will see the "Actions" button.
+ When you enter the Physical inventory window and select a record, you will see the **Actions** button.

  ![](../../../../assets/developer-guide/etendo-classic/bundles/PhysicalInventoryActions.jpeg)